-This table summarises the key financial statement audit risks identified at the planning stage of the audit
+This table summarises the key financial statement audit risks identified at the planning stage of the audit.

-stage of the audit.

-Audit risk Proposed audit response

-Significa ant risks

-Risk of management override The risk of management override of controls is present in all entities.
+Audit risk Proposed audit response Significa ant risks Risk of management override The risk of management override of controls is present in all entities.
 Due to the unpredictable way in which such override could occur, it is viewed as a significant risk [ISA 240.31-33].
 My audit team will: test the appropriateness of journal entries and other adjustments made in preparing the financial statements; review accounting estimates for biases; and evaluate the rationale for any significant transactions outside the normal course of business.

-Contingent Liabilities As reported in the 2017-18 & 2018-19 My audit team will:

-financial statements, the Council is in ongoing discussions with HMRC, with a view to resolving a purportedly underdeclared landfill tax assessment from 1 April 2015.
+Contingent Liabilities As reported in the 2017-18 & 2018-19 financial statements, the Council is in ongoing discussions with HMRC, with a view to resolving a purportedly underdeclared landfill tax assessment from 1 April 2015.
 This is a specialised and technical matter.
 Our discussions with management during 2019-20 have confirmed that the investigation remains ongoing and the financial impact of any potential liability is unconfirmed.
+My audit team will: continue to meet with management to obtain updates on the status of the investigation; review correspondence with HMRC and any key documents arising from its investigation process; and ensure that any known or potential liabilities as at 31 March 2020, are appropriately accounted for and disclosed within the Council's financial statements.